Analyse land valuation benchmarks: How to increase the value of your property

 How accurate is the standard land value?

 The standard land value is an average value and serves as a guideline.
-For an accurate valuation, individual characteristics of the property (e.g., size, layout, buildability, micro-location) must be considered, which can lead to deviations of +/- 20% or more.
+For an accurate valuation, the specific characteristics of the property (e.g., size, layout, buildability, micro-location) must be taken into account, which can lead to deviations of +/- 20% or more.

-What should I do if my property significantly differs from the standard property?
+What should I do if my property significantly differs from the benchmark property?

-In cases of significant deviations (e.g., different size, shape, state of development, buildability), the standard land value must be adjusted with surcharges or deductions.
+In the case of significant deviations (e.g., different size, shape, development status, buildability), the standard land value must be adjusted through surcharges or deductions.
 This requires expertise.
-A professional valuation by Auctoa can provide clarity and determine the value precisely.
+A professional assessment by Auctoa can provide clarity here and determine the value precisely.

 What role does the standard land value play in property tax?

-How does Auctoa help in analysing standard land values?
+How does Auctoa help with the analysis of standard land values?

 Are standard land values binding for the selling price?

-No, standard land values are not binding for the selling price.
-They are average values and serve as a guideline.
-The actual achievable sale price (market value) depends on supply and demand as well as the specific characteristics of the property and can vary significantly.
+No, standard land values are not binding for the sale price.
+They are average values and serve as a guide.
+The actual achievable sale price (market value) depends on supply and demand as well as the specific characteristics of the property and can differ significantly.

 Where is the legal basis for standard land values anchored?

-The legal basis for standard land values is primarily found in § 196 of the Building Code (BauGB).
-Further details about determination and the required data are regulated in the Ordinance on Real Estate Valuation (ImmoWertV).
+The legal basis for land value guidelines is primarily found in § 196 of the Federal Building Code (BauGB).
+Further details on the assessment and the necessary data are governed by the Property Valuation Ordinance (ImmoWertV).
 [2,3]

 Subscribe to our newsletter